peter201943/Mario-Behavior-Trees/README.md

      - Wow.
      - It.
 Just.
 Works...
      - I hate everything, and most of all, Java.
+ - Spent some more time debugging.
+Guess what?
+     - I could have selected `proceed over errors` at ***ANY TIME***
+     - f
+     - I hate this
+     - I hate ALL of this...

 ### Chapter 2: Hiring an Agent